software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > - Answer option with the provided id does not exist
 > - Quiz is not published
 >
-> Define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
+> You can define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
 The frontend can send a JSON request body for example in the following format:
 >
 > ```json
 > {